STUDY JAPANESE ONLINE WITH NATIVES HERE

 9 - Late launches

-Some might think that the first technologies and releases happen in Japan.
-Unfortunately, things are not quite like that with movies, games and other international products.
-They exist movies in japan that take 6 months to leave, even after leaving in Brazil.
+Some may think that the first technologies and releases happen in Japan.
+Unfortunately, things are not quite like that with movies, games, and other international products.
+There are movies in Japan that take 6 months to come out, even after being released in Brazil.

 The Japanese prioritize their products, so the American and Western stuff ends up being left out and late arriving in Japan.
 But there are situations that even games developed by Japanese come out first in the West than in Japan.